LGBTQIA+ Affirmation

 LGTQIA+ Events at St Michael’s

-On Sunday 28th January, we hosted an amazing Midsumma Festival gathering.
-There was joyful singing, affirming liturgy and unconditional welcome, as people of St Michael’s embraced people, who have been made unwelcome in many churches.
+In 2024, we hosted an a Midsumma Festival gathering filled with joyful singing, affirming liturgy and unconditional welcome, as people of St Michael’s embraced people, who have been made unwelcome in many churches.
 The consort of Melbourne sang exquisitely, and St Michael’s LGTQIA+ people prayed prayers of thanksgiving and solidarity and lit rainbow candles.
 The sharing of blessings, for anyone who wished to recieve one, was a blessing for us all.
 St Michael’s hospitality team served a beautiful morning tea…beautifully colourful, tasty and welcoming.

 At the Midsuma service in 2023, a reporter and a photographer from The Gaurdian attended the service.
 Their article has been shared many times and was featured in the Uniting Church Assembly weekly newsletter.